sparktseung/Chinese-IPO/index.md

----
-layout: default
-title: Can you make big money on Chinese stock IPO?
+# Can you make big money on Chinese stock IPO?
----

 **Author**: [Spark Tseung](https://sparktseung.com)